Chios Travel Information

 3000 BC: Neolithic findings in the Cave of Agio Galas (a village located in the northwest region of the island).

 Chios, unlike other places, had no colonies.
-The Chians were creating what was called in Greek “emporia” (meaning trading posts) and they were very famous for their wine and mastic, two of their most popular products which contributed to the flourishment of the island flourish.
+The Chians were creating what was called in Greek “emporia” (meaning trading posts) and they were very famous for their wine and mastic, two of their most popular products contributed to the flourishment of the island flourish.

 1600-1100 BC: An ancient settlement found in the southern part of the island, in the area of Kato Fana, is probably a remnant of the Mycenaean period.